 - Kinky Curly Curling Custard defines natural curls, eliminates frizz, and brings on shine without leaving hair greasy or crunchy.

 - SheaMoisture Coconut & Hibiscus Curl and Style Milk is a leave-in cream that not only hydrates but also protects the hair against damage and breakage.
 It’s a perfect choice for those with thick hair.

 - Ecostyler Professional Styling Gel uses the power for pure olive oil to retain moisture to the scalp for overall hair health.

 - DevaCurl Low-Poo is recommended by Massey herself for those who can’t go completely shampoo free.
 A mild lather that’s great for all types of curls, it cleanses without stripping away oils or drying the scalp.

+If you’re using a product not listed above, don’t panic.
+There’s an easy and quick way to check whether your products are CG approved.
 All you have to do is use this site to enter the full list of ingredients of the hair product, separating each with a comma.
 Once you’ve entered all the ingredients, hit “Submit,” and the verdict will be on its way!

 Featured Image via Instagram